 Environmental Design Teams

-On Thursday, May 2, 2013, Montana Tech the second annual TECHxpo, a premier event showcasing numerous student research design projects.
+On Thursday, May 1, 2014, Montana Tech held the Third Annual TECHxpo, a premier event showcasing numerous student research design projects.
 The Montana Tech Design EXPO exhibits the innovative teamwork of Montana Tech students who have applied academic knowledge to solve many of the world's challenges.
 Exhibits and technical presentations were included in senior design projects and undergraduate research projects.
 There were a variety of engineering and sciences booths displaying and poster presentations.
 Four Environmental Engineering Design Teams participated.

 WERC International Design Team Competition